jpaulm/parsefbp/README.md

 The NoFlo `INPORT=` and `OUTPORT=` symbols are currently ignored.

-* As of latest commit (Jan.
-28, 2016), 'x' and 'y' metadata information on the component (following the NoFlo convention) is now handled and generates correct JSON - for example, see https://github.com/jpaulm/parsefbp/blob/master/test/data/random.fbp .
+* As of the latest commit (Jan.
+28, 2016), 'x' and 'y' metadata information on the component (following the NoFlo convention) is now handled and generates correct JSON - for an example, see https://github.com/jpaulm/parsefbp/blob/master/test/data/random.fbp and generated output https://github.com/jpaulm/parsefbp/blob/master/test/data/random.json .

 Technology
 ---